How can we make it fun and easy for people to plan multi-location events?

 This project gave me direct experience of working closely with developers to move beyond an Interactive Prototype into an actual working app.
 Our team communicated well, got along beautifully, and everyone contributed significantly to the final product.
 We worked all through the night, and by the end of the hackathon, we had created a working online version of the app.
 Users can log in to the app using their Facebook account credentials, then create an event that spans multiple locations.
 Events and event updates are stored in a database and can be viewed from any browser.
 We built a responsive design to enable use across any device.

 Our next steps would be to continue to refine this product, build out more of the features, and conduct more Usability Testing in order to improve the design.
-Being part of a Facebook Women Student Hackathon was an empowering experience, and I'm grateful that I had the opportunity to be part of this.
+Being part of a Facebook Women Student Hackathon was an empowering experience, and I'm grateful that I had the opportunity to take part in this.